This article may contain compensated links. Please read the disclosure for more info.

 Right!
 Another C (double the root) and an E. The tenor has an E, I'll keep that, but "unfortunately" the alto has to jump a fourth to a C. It is OK, though.

-Step 7: Next chord is a Subdominant, or an F major chord.
+Step 7: The next chord is a Subdominant, or an F major chord.
 I have A in the melody and F in the bass.
 I need another F and a C. So, the alto stays on C and the tenor lazily moves a semitone to F. Great!

 This was an example of super-simple 4 part harmony.
 And if you followed along from lesson 1 and lesson 2, you have now you own little composition in your hand.
 I bet you did it snazzier than the crumpled example above! : )

-Now the fun part: You can play or sing through each part, and if you play the piano you can play all at the same time.
+Now the fun part (and the reward for your hard work!): You can play or sing through each part, and if you play the piano you can play all at the same time.

 If you don't have friends who play different instruments handy, it is great fun to record each part as a separate instrument.
-You can do this in a notation program like Sibelius, or on a keyboard (I use my Clavinova).
+You can do this in a notation program, or on a piano keyboard (I use my digital piano where I can record different tracks).

 Record each part on a separate track, and then listen to your 4 part harmony composition... impressive!